davesmith00000/roguelike-tutorial/README.md

 I'm following the spirit of the tutorials rather than the letter, since Indigo is an FP engine and the python version uses a lot of mutable constructs.
 Each part achieves the same goals, and where possible I've mimicked the algorithms and processes.

+> The ["RoguelikeDev Does The Complete Roguelike Tutorial"](https://www.reddit.com/r/roguelikedev/comments/o5x585/roguelikedev_does_the_complete_roguelike_tutorial/) is now over for 2021!
+In celebration of making it to the finish line, [I've written up a brief post-mortem of the experience.](https://indigoengine.io/blog/2021/08/17/roguelike-post-mortem)

 ## This is not a game

 There are 13 parts to the tutorial (2020 version), all of which are presented below.